likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario2/02-RadosGW_configuration.md

 # RGWs Configuration in Both Clusters

-RGWs are already running, but we have to configure both the zone and zonegroup in each cluster.
+We are going to deploy the RadosGW service on the 3 nodes we have per-cluster, once we have our RadosGW services running on each cluster we will be ready to starte the multi-site configuration.

 This step is mandatory before we can start configuring the multi-site.

 All RadosGW services **SHOULD BE STOPPED** before following this procedure to create realms, zonegroups and zones.